Insulin aspart, recombinant (By injection)

 - Unopened containers (vial, pen, or cartridge):

 - Store in the refrigerator.
 Do not freeze.
 Do not use if the medicine has been frozen.
-The insulin will keep until the expiration date when it is stored in the refrigerator.
+You may keep the insulin until the expiration date when it is stored in the refrigerator.

 - You may store the container at room temperature for up to 28 days.